 - Free to park

-The Sutro baths are located below the parking lot at the west end of Geary St. You literally drive to the end, and you will see the parking lot.
-There are a lot of spaces but they can fill up fast, especially during the weekends.
+The Sutro baths are located below the parking lot at the west end of Geary St. You just drive to the end, and you will see the parking lot.
+There are a lot of spaces, but they can fill up fast, especially during the weekends.

 The below history is taken from here:

-Over time, the baths became less popular, due to the Great Depression, a reduction in available public transportation and new public health codes.
-In attempts to make the facility profitable, the owners converted the baths into an ice-skating rink but Sutro Baths never regained its popularity, and the ice-skating revenue was not enough to maintain the enormous building.
+Over time, the baths became less popular due to the Great Depression, a reduction in available public transportation, and new public health codes.
+In attempts to make the facility profitable, the owners converted the baths into an ice-skating rink.
+Still, Sutro Baths never regained its popularity, and the ice-skating revenue was not enough to maintain the enormous building.
 In 1964, developers with plans to replace the baths with high-rise apartments bought the site and began demolition of the once great structure.
 In 1966, a fire destroyed what was left of the baths; the city did not pursue the high-rise apartment plans.
 The concrete ruins just north of the Cliff House are the remains of the grand Sutro Baths and have been part of the Golden Gate National Recreation Area since 1973.

 The dirt path takes you down to both the baths and Point Lobos Lookout.

 I went to Point Lobos Lookout first, which is to the right at the split.

 Point Lobos Lookout

 The Point Lobos Lookout provides a great 180-degree view of the area.
 You can even see the Golden Gate Bridge sticking out on the right side, but just barely.

 The best view is looking out at the rocks in the water.
 From this angle, you can see the heart shaped rock way out in the distance (this is the only angle you can see the heart from).
 You can also get a good view of the baths to the left of you from this vantage point as well.
 When you are done, head back to the split and down to the baths.